-Gottman’s list of caring behaviors include: showing interest in your partner; loving behavior; show that you care for your partner; give appreciations to your partner; show if you are worried; have empathy with each other; accepingt each other; make use of humor and jokes; have fun and share in each other’s joy.
+Gottman’s list of caring behaviors include: showing interest in your partner; loving behavior; show that you care about your partner by nurturing your partner the way he/she needs to me taken care of; give appreciations to your partner; show if you are worried; have empathy with each other; accepting each other; make use of humor and jokes; have fun and share in each other’s joy.
 Unhappy couples, on the other hand, have a 1:1 ratio of positive and negative interactions.

 How can you tell if your partner feels loved and cared for?
 It is those actions that make your partner say: “Awwwh – Wow!
 That’s great, Thank youuuuuuuuuu!”, “It is just what I wanted!”
 Such actions are probably pushing your partner’s “I am being loved button”.
 Gary Chapman (2003) also wrote about this in his book: The five love languages.
 His love languages include: Physical contact; quality time; words of affirmation; gifts and service (doing things for your beloved with your hands).

 You can get hints about your partner’s “love buttons" by listening to what Wade Luquet (2007) calls “random droppings”.
 These are things your partner mentioned on numerous occasions, but that you have not really paid much attention to.
 For example, you might have heard your partner commenting on the theme music of a movie you were watching, and he mentions that he would like to have a CD of the soundtrack.
 Make a mental note of that, and surprise him or her with a CD.
 Or, you might hear her say that going to “ABC” resort is on her bucket list, make a mental note of it and next time you have the opportunity of going away for the week/end be sure to take your partner there.
 Make mental notes of these “random droppings” and surprise your beloved with it.
 You cannot go wrong because you heard him/her saying what it is that they would like.